rit-igm-web/igme-235-shared/hw/homepage.md

 * A brief bio about yourself (a paragraph will do), telling us about your interests and your goals; what do you hope to get out of the class, your major, your time at RIT, and where do you want to be when you graduate?
 * Placeholder links to each of the 3 class projects.
   - You do not need to create links to your homework exercises, but you are welcome to do so if you wish.
-* A link to your GitHub repo for this class (even if you have no intention of using it)
+* A link to your GitHub repo for this class (if you have one)
 * A pleasing (or at least tolerable) color scheme and layout.
   - Try to consider at least some of the principles described in this chapter of a book about presentation design: [The Big Four: Contrast, Repetition, Alignment, Proximity](http://www.presentationzen.com/chapter6_spread.pdf).
 We will revisit these concepts & other design principles in a week or so.
   - We expect you to use the CSS Box Model and positioning to apply basic layout to your page, however, if you read ahead, you may also use Flexbox and/or CSS Grid techniques to improve your layout.